pydio/pydio-doc-admin-guide/3_storage_data_and_metadata/3_3_workspaces.md

 Thus, although it seem that all users access the "same" workspace, this workspace is actually always pointing to a different folder, depending on the user logged.

 ### Template Paths

 More generally speaking, Template Paths are dynamically computed depending on the context.
 They can be used as roots for workspaces in replacement of a fixed datasource path.

 As quoted above, it is used to create the Personal Files workspace.
 It is also used to determine the location of the users Cells folders: as we have already seen in previous sections, the Cells concept adds an indirection level that brings us the possibility to gather nodes from various sources.
 But when a user creates a Cell from scratch and without any existing folder, we have to provide a folder to start storing contents.
-This is were the Cells template path is used, to create different folders for each cells, sharded amongst user logins.
+This is were the Cells template path is used, to create different folders for each Cell, sharded amongst user logins.

 Template Paths can be used for sharding data accross many datasources, or to point to existing server based on e.g. a user ID.